Colorado Springs Workers Compensation LawyersPrint Page

 In these and other situations where your job damages your health, the law does not require that you demonstrate that your employer’s negligent or careless actions led to your injury.
 Workers’ compensation benefits are awarded under a strict liability system, which means employers and insurers must compensate injured workers for on-the-job injuries regardless of negligence.

-Contact a Colorado Springs Workers' Compensation Lawyer at Levine Law
+Contact the Colorado Springs Workers Compensation Lawyers at Levine Law

 At Levine Law, our goal is to ensure that you receive the full benefits you deserve as a result of your work injury.
 If you are applying for benefits, have had benefits denied, have been treated unfairly by an employer trying to force you back to work, or are in the process of appealing your workers’ compensation claim, our legal team can help.

-Call us today to learn about the legal services we can provide in relation to your workers’ compensation claim.
-Your consultation is free so get in touch online or via phone today.
+Call us today at 719-471-3000 to learn about the legal services we can provide in relation to your workers’ compensation claim.
+Your consultation with a top Colorado workers compensation lawyer is free so get in touch with us now.